HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/default_basic_registry_configuration.md

       enabled: false
 ```

-!!!note
+!!! note
-    When disabling the basic registry, both `webEngineAdminGroup` and the credentials in `customWebEngineSecret` must reference valid entries in your LDAP directory.
-The WebEngine requires at least one administrator to be defined at startup.
-For steps on creating the secret with LDAP credentials, see [Configuring the administrator user and group](configure_default_admin_user.md#changing-to-an-ldap-user-as-administrator).
+    When you disable the basic registry, both `webEngineAdminGroup` and the credentials in `customWebEngineSecret` must reference valid entries in your LDAP directory.
+WebEngine requires at least one administrator to be defined at startup.
+For steps to create the secret with LDAP credentials, see [Configuring the administrator user and group](configure_default_admin_user.md#changing-to-an-ldap-user-as-administrator).

 ## Customizing the basic registry realm